Clemens August Droste zu Vischering: Archbishop of Cologne

 The government was angered because the archbishop had enforced the papal bull without the royal approbation, but gave him to understand that it would allow him free scope in this affair, provided he would accede to its demands concerning mixed marriages.
-Before Clemens August became archbishop he was asked by an agent of the government whether, if he should be set over a diocese, he would keep in force the agreement regarding mixed marriages, which was made "in accordance with the papal Brief of 25 March 1830", between Archbishop von Spiegel and Minister Bunsen on 19 June 1834.
-Clemens August did not then know in what this agreement consisted.
+Before Droste zu Vischering became archbishop he was asked by an agent of the government whether, if he should be set over a diocese, he would keep in force the agreement regarding mixed marriages, which was made "in accordance with the papal Brief of 25 March 1830", between Archbishop von Spiegel and Minister Bunsen on 19 June 1834.
+Droste zu Vischering did not then know in what this agreement consisted.
 Lipgen states that he deliberately failed to apprise himself of the contents.
 Relying on the words "in accordance with the papal Brief", he answered in the affirmative.
 After becoming archbishop he discovered that the agreement in question, far from being in accordance with the papal Brief, was in some essential points in direct opposition to it.
 The papal Brief forbade Catholic priests to celebrate mixed marriages unless the Catholic training of the children was guaranteed, while in the agreement between von Spiegel and Bunsen no such guarantee was required.
-Under these circumstances it was the plain duty of the archbishop to be guided by the papal Brief, and all attempts of the government to the contrary were futile.
+Under these circumstances, Droste zu Vischering believed it was his duty to ignore the government in favor of the papal brief.

 Advised by Minister Bunsen, Frederick William III ordered the arrest of the archbishop.
-The order was carried on the evening of 20 November 1837, and Clemens August was transported as a criminal to the fortress of Minden.
-His arrest made him an important symbolic figure for the freedom of the Church.
-In response, Bishops of Münster and Paderborn, fired by the example of Clemens August, revoked the assent they had formerly given to the agreement; while Martin von Dunin, the Archbishop of Gnesen (Gniezno) and Posen (Poznań), was imprisoned at Kolberg (Kołobrzeg) for the same offence that had sent Clemens August to Minden.
+The order was carried on the evening of 20 November 1837, and Droste zu Vischering was transported as a criminal to the fortress of Minden.
+His arrest made him an important symbolic figure for the freedom of the Catholic church.
+In response, Bishops of Münster and Paderborn, fired by the example of Clemens August, revoked the assent they had formerly given to the agreement; while Martin von Dunin, the Archbishop of Gnesen (Gniezno) and Posen (Poznań), was imprisoned at Kolberg (Kołobrzeg) for the same offence that had sent Droste zu Vischering to Minden.